bellodoro/my_engine/README.md

 On Mac you need XCode.

-On linux you need a few packages.
+On Linux you need a few packages.
 Adapt to your distribution:

     apt update && apt install build-essential libx11-dev libxext-dev libbsd-dev